accommodation

 Skiing - winter sports and activities in south west Norway

 Norway is the home of some types of skiing, and there are plenty of opportunities here.
 There are many downhill, or alpine skiing resorts, many of which are expanding and improving their facilities.
-In addition to conventional skiers, you will see many snowboarders, quite a few telemark skiers - and many children.
+In addition to conventional skiers, you will see many snowboarders, quite a few telemark skiers - like the one on the right - and many children.
 Norway skiing is family-friendly.

 HOME PAGE